Updated: Aug 21

 Most designers don't charge enough for the procurement service, and in quite a lot of cases, would prefer not to get involved in purchasing but specify only, the responsibility is then on the client to procure.

-As a design practise we charge our clients trade pricing but with a 40% mark up on top to cover our time and liability for all product.
+As a design practice we charge our clients trade pricing but with a 25% mark up on top to cover our time and liability for all products.
 This maintains our policy of transparency that we like to adhere to as a business.